quantum-tinkerer/MeanFi/DESIGN.md

 update.
 Entropy and free energy do not enter the optimization.
 SCF stops on the largest reconstructed complex density-entry residual, or raises at its iteration limit.
 Users explicitly compose solver calls to change methods.
 Failures retain the last accepted result when available.
+An SCF result retains the exact input correction that produced its density; `model.mean_field(result.density)` computes the next correction.
+These coincide only at a fixed point.

 ## Units, accuracy, and verification